kevinCubas/spacetime-server/README.md

 # NLW - Spacetime SERVER
 Back-end Time capsule designed to help you collect your most memorable moments.
 This README document provides an overview of the features, used technologies, and functionalities of the application, as well as instructions on how to set it up and use it effectively.

+You may find the frontend application in the following repo: [FrontendApp](https://github.com/kevinCubas/spacetime-web)

 ## Technologies Used:

 - [Node](https://nodejs.org/en)